 I joined the University as Senior Lecturer in Geography and Geographical Information Systems (GIS) before taking up my current role as Reader in Cartography and Geographic Information Science.
-My teaching incorporates a range of subjects across human geography and visual communication, including critical geopolitics and cultural geography, with a particular specialism in mapping (i.e. GIS, remote sensing, cartographic design and its history).
-My research explores the relationship between maps, landscape, and society, with publications including The Red Atlas (University of Chicago Press) and The Routledge Handbook of Mapping and Cartography, and over 100 book chapters and papers.
-I am currently Editor-in-Chief of The Cartographic Journal (Taylor & Francis; IF 1.276).
+My teaching incorporates a range of subjects across human geography and visual communication, including critical geopolitics and cultural geography, with a particular specialism in mapping (i.e., GIS, remote sensing, cartographic design and its history).
+My research explores the relationship between maps, landscape, and society, with publications including The Red Atlas (University of Chicago Press), The Routledge Handbook of Mapping and Cartography, and over 100 book chapters and papers.
+I am also currently Editor-in-Chief of The Cartographic Journal (Taylor & Francis; IF 1.311).

 After graduating with a taught MPhil from Cambridge University (Queens' College) in GIS and Remote Sensing, I returned to Oxford Brookes University as a Lecturer in GIS and consulted on various geospatial projects in the UK and Sri Lanka before gaining my doctorate from the University of Kent.
 I joined the University of Southampton as Head of the Cartographic Unit in the School of Geography until my appointment at CCCU in 2010.